Dislocated shoulder

 A dislocated shoulder is an injury in which the upper arm bone pops out of the cup-shaped socket that's part of the shoulder blade.
 The shoulder is the body's most flexible joint, which makes it more likely to dislocate.

-If you suspect a dislocated shoulder, seek prompt medical attention.
+If you suspect a dislocated shoulder, seek medical attention right away.
 Most people regain full use of their shoulder within a few weeks.
-However, once a shoulder dislocates, the joint might be prone to repeat dislocations.
+Once a shoulder dislocates, it is easier for it to happen again.

 Symptoms

-Shoulder dislocation can also cause numbness, weakness or tingling near the injury, such as in the neck or down the arm.
-The muscles in the shoulder might spasm, which can increase the pain.
+Shoulder dislocation also may cause numbness, weakness or tingling in the neck, shoulder or arm.
+The muscles in the shoulder may spasm, which can make the pain worse.

 When to see a doctor